mathicorn/portfolio-hanna/docs/assignments/assignment1.md

 - **That makes sense, repetition can definitely be boring.
 Did you enjoy any part of your musical journey though?
 If so, which one(s)?:** It was fun when I could finally play a piece coherently.
 I like listening to the final product, it's just the process wasn't fun for me.
 - **I see.
 What were the biggest challenges you faced during your journey?:** I would definitely say a lack of detailed purposes.
 I didn't know what I was doing until I got to where I wanted to be, which sometimes took a long time.
 - **Did you do anything to overcome these challenges?:** I asked my teacher about it, but both times they said to just keep practicing and I will reach the goal, which did not help for me.
 - **I see.
+So if you could have a do-over, what would you change?:** I wish I could have been able to set better goals, but I'm not sure what I could change to achieve that.
-So, going on a tangent here, tell me about your other hobbies, especially the ones that you spend the most time on.:** I mostly like developing and playing video games.
+- **So, going on a tangent here, tell me about your other hobbies, especially the ones that you spend the most time on.:** I mostly like developing and playing video games.
 - **Ooh that sounds really fun, tell me more!:** Well, for developing, I code in Unity and repeatedly test my code by playing through what I have.
 In terms of playing games, I like playing Geometry Dash.
 - **Coding a game seems really hard!
 I'm sure you face challenges at some points--what about these challenges makes u enjoy the process?:** I can see the progress more clearly, whereas for practicing music it seems like an endless loop often.
 - **That can definitely be frustrating, I get you there.
 So, to make sure I understood you correctly, you like that you can feel rewarded during the process as well?
 Is it by seeing the light at the end of the tunnel, or something else?:** I think it's mostly that I can see clear goals, both the end product and the middle product, whereas for music I can't.